learnk8s/learnk8s.io/src/microsAuthentication/content.md

-If your infrastructure consists of several applications interacting with each other, you might have faced the issue of securing the communication between services to prevent unauthenticated requests.
+If your infrastructure consists of several applications interacting with each other, you might have faced the issue of securing communications between services to prevent unauthenticated requests.

 Imagine having three apps: